 The only way you can get water out of a deep well is by a pump.
 A typical home water well pump system consists of a pressure storage tank, pitless unit or adapter and a pump.
 It is also responsible for controlling devices that ensure the entire system operates automatically.

-Pumps are primarily used to lift or push water from the well to your home.
+Pumps either lift or push water from the well to your home.
 The size of the pump and motor depends on the water level in the well, plumbing fixtures, and the well diameter.

 For drilled wells, a submersible pump is mostly used, and it consists of a motor unit and a pump.
-While, jet pumps are used for wells that are 4 inches or less in diameter, and the pump is located on the top of the well since they have a lower operating pressure.
+Jet pumps are used for wells that are 4 inches or less in diameter, and the pump is located on the top of the well.

 When water is being pumped, it is moved to a tank.
 While this is happening, the water causes the air in the tank to compress until it reaches a preset level, after which it causes the pump to shut down.
 When a tap is opened, the air pressure in the tank causes the water to flow through the pipes, until the tank reaches another preset level causing the pump to start moving water to the tank again.